carterwayneskhizeine/AnonymousMessageBoard/README.md

 *   **Responsive Design**: The application is designed to be accessible and usable across various devices, with mobile-friendly buttons.
 *   **Dockerized Deployment**: Easy setup and deployment using Docker and Docker Compose.
 *   **AI-Powered Comment Responses**: Users can mention `@goldierill` in comments to receive AI-generated replies based on the message context.
+*   **Trending Feed**: A "Trending" feed that uses a Reddit-style algorithm to sort messages based on comment activity and time-decay, allowing users to discover the most popular and engaging content dynamically.

 ## Tech Stack